EkhfaHossain/blockchain-voting-app/README.md

 - View the list of registered candidates.
 - Cast their votes for preferred candidates.
 - Start and end the voting period (admin functionality).
-- Determine the winner of the election (admin functionality).
+- Determine the winner of the election.

 ## Conclusion